 Some fire pits provide the option to convert to gel fuel, an odorless, nontoxic substance.
 It produces an authentic looking flame without the smoke and ash of natural fire.
-The fuel is prepackaged in a container for easy disposal when empty, but should't be considered a true heat source since it only produces about 3,000 BTU's of heat per can.
+The fuel is prepackaged in a container for easy disposal when empty, but shouldn't be considered a true heat source since it only produces about 3,000 BTU's of heat per can.
 It will emit some warmth, but will not raise the overall temperature of your space.

 - Comes in a variety of types, ranging across price and quality.

 - Steel is typically stained to achieve a particular look.